cloudera/director-scripts/faster-bootstrap/README.md

 ## Faster Bootstrap for Cloudera Manager (experimental)

-Versions of Cloudera Manager starting with 5.9 include an *experimental* "Faster Bootstrap" capability.
+Versions of Cloudera Manager starting with 5.9.0 include an *experimental* "Faster Bootstrap" capability.
 Enabling it can help Cloudera Manager to bootstrap clusters a few minutes faster.

+Faster Bootstrap only works for Cloudera Manager starting with version 5.9.0.
+If the properties described below are included in the configuration for an older version of Cloudera Manager, then deployment bootstrap will fail.

+### Automatic Configuration

+Starting with version 2.3, Cloudera Director automatically enables Faster Bootstrap for Cloudera Manager versions 5.10.0 and higher.
+However, you can explicitly configure it as described below to be either enabled or disabled, and Cloudera Director will heed your override.

+Cloudera Director does not automatically enable Faster Bootstrap for 5.9.x versions of Cloudera Manager.
+For those versions, explicitly configure Faster Bootstrap.

+### Cloudera Manager 5.9.1 or Later

-To enable Faster Bootstrap, include the Cloudera Manager configuration properties "enable_faster_bootstrap" and "enable_fast_dir_create", each with a value of "true".
-A Cloudera Director configuration file includes the properties in the top-level "cloudera-manager" section, like this:
+To configure Faster Bootstrap for **Cloudera Manager version 5.9.1 or later**, set the Cloudera Manager configuration property "enable_faster_bootstrap" to "true" to enable it, or "false" to disable it.
+A Cloudera Director configuration file includes the property in the top-level "cloudera-manager" section, like this:

     ...
     cloudera-manager {
       ...
       configs {
           CLOUDERA_MANAGER {
+            # Configure Faster Bootstrap for 5.9.1+
+            enable_faster_bootstrap: true
+          }
+      }
+      ...
+    }
+    ...

+See the [sample configuration file for Faster Bootstrap](../configs/aws.faster-bootstrap.conf) for a complete example.

+In the Cloudera Director web UI, the property is specified for a new deployment by pressing the "Cloudera Manager Configurations" button, selecting "Cloudera Manager" for the Scope, and entering the property names and values in the provided table.

+### Cloudera Manager 5.9.0

+To configure Faster Bootstrap for **Cloudera Manager 5.9.0**, include both the "enable_faster_bootstrap" property and the "enable_fast_dir_create" property, setting both to "true" to enable Faster Bootstrap, or "false" to disable it.

+    ...
+    cloudera-manager {
+      ...
+      configs {
+          CLOUDERA_MANAGER {
+            # Configure Faster Bootstrap for 5.9.0
             enable_faster_bootstrap: true
             enable_fast_dir_create: true
           }